 The dysphagia competencies set out the expectations for safe, ethical, and effective dietetic practice in the area of dysphagia assessment and management.
 The dysphagia competencies build on entry to practice competencies (Integrated Competencies for Dietetic Education and Practice – ICDEP) and identify additional performance indicators for this area of practice.
 The competencies apply to dietitians through the career continuum, from initial stages where one might be gaining experience to those with many years of experience and expertise.

-Q4: I would like to expand my knowledge in the area of dysphagia.
+Q4: I would like to expand my knowledge in the area of dysphagia management.
 Currently, there is a need for more support in my community.
 What are some considerations I should be aware of?

 The updated dysphagia competencies (see Q1 for link) may be helpful in this instance.
 Dysphagia and swallowing assessments are within dietetic scope of practice.
 However, you may want to consider the following points: